morphed

 Prompt: "Vinyl designer toy figure on gradient background, soft diffused key light from upper left, clean product-style shot, collectible toy photography, sharp details on sculpt, glossy surface reflections"

 Colored lighting gels are a real toy photography technique.
-Specifying opposite warm and cool colors on different sides creates dramatic tension.
+Specifying opposite warm and cool colors on different sides creates dramatic tension that makes the image shareable.

 Prompt: "Chibi anime character with big eyes and small body, holding a giant cupcake, pastel pink and cream background, kawaii style, soft rounded shapes, cute and cheerful, clean vector-like illustration"